krubot/terraform-operator/README.md

 # Terraform Operator

 Currently still in POC stage, there are plans to extend this functionality soon.
+Feel free to create issues but note it's only one person working here 😄

 ## Pre-requisites